🏠 Home boarding — not kennels

 Hosts respond

 Local, verified hosts message you with their availability and prices.
-Read their reviews.
+Read their reviews before you decide.

 Meet and greet

-Arrange a quick meet-and-greet so your dog and the host can get comfortable with each other.
+Arrange a quick meet-and-greet so your dog and the host get comfortable with each other first.

 Drop off & relax

-Drop your dog off and enjoy your trip.
+Leave your dog in safe hands and enjoy your trip.
 Photo updates all day.
 GPS walks.
-Peace of mind.
+Zero guilt.

 What's included in every boarding stay